SillyTavern/SillyTavern/.github/readme.md

 3. Unsupported platform: android arm LEtime-web.
 32-bit Android requires an external dependency that can't be installed with npm.
 Use the following command to install it: `pkg install esbuild`.
 Then run the usual installation steps.

-### Brought to you by Cohee, RossAscends, and the SillyTavern community

 ### What is SillyTavern?

 SillyTavern is a locally installed user interface that allows you to interact with text generation LLMs, image generation engines, and TTS voice models.

-Beginning in December 2022 as a fork of TavernAI 1.2.8, SillyTavern quickly became a leader and trendsetter for LLM frontend software.
+Beginning in February 2023 as a fork of TavernAI 1.2.8, SillyTavern quickly became a leader and trendsetter for LLM frontend software.

-With now more than 100 contributors and almost 2 year of independent developement, SillyTavern is considered an entirely different program from the original TavernAI.
+With now more than 100 contributors and almost 2 year of independent development, SillyTavern is considered an entirely different program from the original TavernAI.

+## Our vision

+**Brought to you by a dedicated community of LLM enthusiasts, SillyTavern will always be free and open-source.**

+1. SillyTavern is not a plug-and-play solution and has a steep learning curve.
+Our priority is to give maximum utility and control over your LLM prompts.
+2. We do not provide any online or hosted services.
+Your data is yours to keep.
+3. We do not accept donations for the project or seek any form of monetization.

 ## Screenshots